Afro-Surrealism: The everyday lived experience

-According to Terri Francis, "Afro-surrealism is art with skin on it where the texture of the object tells its story, how it weathered burial below consciousness, and how it emerged somewhat mysteriously from oceans of forgotten memories and discarded keepsakes.
+According to Terri Francis: "Afro-surrealism is art with skin on it where the texture of the object tells its story, how it weathered burial below consciousness, and how it emerged somewhat mysteriously from oceans of forgotten memories and discarded keepsakes.
 This photograph figures Afro-surrealism as bluesy, kinky-spooky."

+Irensonen Okojie wrote of the genre's flexibility have a relationship to life's breadth:

 Present day realism

 In the manifesto from which present day Afro-surrealism is based, writer D. Scot Miller states in a response to Afrofuturism:

 "Afro-Futurism is a diaspora intellectual and artistic movement that turns to science, technology, and science fiction to speculate on black possibilities in the future.
 Afro-Surrealism is about the present.
-There is no need for tomorrow’s-tongue speculation about the future.
+There is no need for tomorrow's-tongue speculation about the future.
 Concentration camps, bombed-out cities, famines, and enforced sterilization have already happened.
 To the Afro-Surrealist, the Tasers are here.
 The Four Horsemen rode through too long ago to recall.
 What is the future?
 The future has been around so long it is now the past."

-As The Afro-Surreal Manifesto and Afrofuturism come to the fore in artistic, commercial and academic circles, the struggle between the specific and “the scent” of present-day manifestations of Black absurdity has come with it, posing interesting challenges to both movements.
+As "The Afro-Surreal Manifesto" and Afro-futurism come to the forefront in artistic, commercial and academic circles, the struggle between the specific and "the scent" of present-day manifestations of black absurdity has come with it, posing interesting challenges to both movements.
 For Afrofuturists, this challenge has been met by inserting Afrocentric elements into its growing pantheon, the intention being to centralize Afrofuturist focus back on the continent of Africa to enhance its specificity.
-For the Afro-surrealists, the focus has been set at the “here and now” of contemporary Black arts and situations in the Americas, Antilles, and beyond, searching for the nuanced “scent” of those current manifestations.
+For the Afro-surrealists, the focus has been set at the "here and now" of contemporary Black arts and situations in the Americas, Antilles, and beyond, searching for the nuanced "scent" of those current manifestations.